phoenix-rtos/phoenix-rtos-doc/lwip/lwip-pppou.md

 conjunction with an appropriate adapter, be it USB, Bluetooth or optical/infrared uart may be the easiest to connect both worlds.

-Almost every microcontroller has at least one uart, may not have Ethernet MAC, Wi-Fi or Bluetooth, but uart/serial null-modem connection is possible always and the most legitimate and proven protocol to deliver IP world is PPP.
+Almost every microcontroller has at least one uart, and may not have Ethernet MAC, Wi-Fi or Bluetooth, but uart/serial null-modem connection is possible always and the most legitimate and proven protocol to deliver IP world is PPP.